 Frauke first had the idea of very light paintings on used sails made of Dacron.
 The structure and wear of the material are incorporated in the paintings and create a very special patina.
 In 1997 she exhibited the first of these paintings that created this new technique.

-Her paintings and commissioned her work hangs in homes and offices of sailing enthusiasts as far away as Japan and New Zealand.
+Her paintings and commissioned work hang in homes and offices of sailing enthusiasts as far away as Japan and New Zealand.
 Other paintings are sailing around the world on yachts or are part of the interior of hotels, offices and banks.

-This year, 2014, Frauke is preparing for an exhibition in a Museum in Northern Germany and in Lawrence Kansas in her studio in Lubeck-Travemunde, Germany on the Baltic Sea.
+This year, 2014, Frauke is preparing for an exhibition in a Museum in Northern Germany and in Lawrence, Kansas.
+Her studio is in Lubeck-Travemunde, Germany on the Baltic Sea.